LangoMike/playpickr/README.md

 2. **For new users** (cold start):
    - Users with no interactions will receive popularity-based recommendations
    - As users interact with games, recommendations become more personalized

+### Future Improvements

+As the platform grows and collects more user interaction data, the recommendation model will be periodically retrained to improve:
+- Recommendation accuracy
+- Personalization quality
+- Discovery of niche games
+- User satisfaction metrics

 ### Documentation